 Our first growing facility will be located on the Lake Vermilion Reservation, about one mile from Fortune Bay Resort & Casino.
 We will serve Minnesota’s northland towns of Tower, Cook, Ely, Orr, Virginia, Eveleth, and in the Bois Forte tribal communities on the Nett Lake and Vermilion Reservations.
 This Spring 2019, we are gathering input from local residents, chefs, restaurant owners, food partners, and health professionals to help us design our pilot farm to best meet the community’s wants and needs.

 The concept for Harvest Nation has been in the works for the past 9 years.
 We are so eager to jump into production!
 Harvest Nation is raising money to finance the establishment of our first grow facility.
 We are planning a Crowdfunding Campaign to assist with this, as well as grant writing to continue our Research & Development (R&D).
-We hope to raise enough funds to purchase equipment and renovate a small facility for our pilot farm operation to start vegetable and fruit production in Summer 2019.
+We hope to raise enough funds to purchase equipment and renovate a small facility for our pilot farm operation to start vegetable and fruit production in late Fall 2019.

 For The Economy

 About a billion dollars worth of food consumed in the Western Lake Superior region is trucked in annually.
 Meanwhile, only about a million dollars is actually produced in our area.
 We can keep our hard-earned dollars right here to spur the local economy on the Iron Range.
 Marlise Riffle, a member of the Iron Range Partnership for Sustainability (IRPS), is reported by the Hibbing Daily Tribute that Iron Rangers need only purchase “20 percent of your annual food locally” since it “would generate 248-694 jobs and keep $51 million within the service area.”
 (Leah Ryan, Hibbing Daily Tribune, Press Release dated 30 September 2018).